ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Use an optional header `IBM-CLOUD-API-KEY` to add {{site.data.keyword.contdelivery_short}} and toolchains as you create a project.
 Generate the key value for your API key from the [console login page](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).

-* Add request parameters `toolchain_ID` and `cd_instance` to link your Git project to a specific {{site.data.keyword.contdelivery_short}} and toolchain instance.
+* Add one of the required parameters `toolchain_ID` or `cd_instance` to link your Git project to a specific Continuous Delivery and toolchain instance.

+   *  If the `cd_instance` parameter is given, a default toolchain is automatically created for the specified CD instance with a git repo tool integration to the repository.

-   *  The `toolchain_id` parameter supersedes the `cd_instance` parameter.
+   *  If the `toolchain_id` parameter is given, the git repo tool integration is created in the given toolchain.
+The `toolchain_id` parameter supersedes the `cd_instance` parameter.
 If both are provided, the toolchain ID is used.
-However, if only the `cd_instance` parameter is given, a default toolchain is automatically created for the specified CD instance.

       To successfully use these request parameters, you must use the `IBM-CLOUD-API-KEY` header.
       {: note}